Yaima/ntdi-sdk-java/README.md

 ## Prerequisite Information

-Before you continue with this SDK, STOP what you are doing and review the [TDI Overview](./TDI_overview/TDI_OVERVIEW.md) and [TDI Whitepaper](./TDI_overview/assets/TDI-WhitePaper.pdf) to fully understand the value proposition and core techinical concepts.
+Before you continue with this SDK, STOP what you are doing and review the [TDI Overview](./TDI_overview/TDI_OVERVIEW.md) and [TDI Whitepaper](./TDI_overview/assets/TDI-WhitePaper.pdf) to fully understand the value proposition and core technical concepts.

 ===================